calcurates/module-woocommerce/readme.txt

 == Changelog ==

+= 1.3.0 =
+- Add: "Packaging Rules" functionality has been added
+- Add: "Merged Shipping Option" has been added
+- Add: "Fixed Per Package" calculation for Table Rates has been added
+- Add: "Fixed Per Package" calculation for Delivery Dates has been added
+- Add: "Fixed Per Package" calculation for Shipping Rues has been added
+- Add: Shipping estimates for cart are now available
+- Enhancement: Frontend improvements for displaying info, error message and delivery dates
+- Enhancement: Delivery Dates and Info Messages display settings have been added to the plugin config

 = 1.2.0 =
-- fix: remove the psr/log dependency as woocommerce has found malware in it
+- Fix: Remove the psr/log dependency as woocommerce has found malware in it

 = 1.1.0 =
-- fix: rename the plugin directory from `wc-calcurates` to `calcurates-for-woocommerce`
+- Fix: Rename the plugin directory from `wc-calcurates` to `calcurates-for-woocommerce`
-- fix: improve shipping methods styles and structure
+- Fix: Improve shipping methods styles and structure

 = 1.0.0 =
 - First release